 Bernadette McNary-Zak received her B.A. in Religious and Classical Studies, with a minor in Philosophy, from the University of Rochester (Rochester, NY).
 She received her M.A. in Religion and Culture from the Catholic University of America (Washington, D.C.).
 Her Ph.D. is from the University of Toronto, Centre for the Study of Religion, where her area of concentration was Early Christianity with a focus on Christian ascetic and monastic behavior in the later Roman Empire.
 She received the Clarence Day Award for Outstanding Teaching in 2011, and the Jameson M. Jones Award for Outstanding Faculty Service in 2015.
-She is currently an NEH Professor at the college.
+She is currently the NEH Professor at the college.
 Her current book project explores gendered constructions of humility in early Christian monastic texts.
 She is the editor of the Journal of Theta Alpha Kappa.

 “Arousing the Eyes: Charles Darwin,” Interdisciplinary Humanities 34.3 (Fall 2017): 32-37.